Rie Kitahara

 Since 2011, Kitahara is also a member of the AKB48 subgroup Not Yet.

-She is currently represented with Ohta Production.
+She is currently represented by Ohta Production.

-Biography
+Early life and career

 Kitahara was born in Ichinomiya, Aichi.
 In 2009, she was placed 13th overall in AKB48's general election to determine the participants in its next single.

 On August 13, 2010, Kitahara debuted as a voice actress in the anime series Gakkō no Kowai Uwasa: Shin Hanako-san ga Kita!!.

 In AKB48's 2012 general election, Kitahara placed 13th with 26,531 votes.
 She made her acting debut in the movie Graffreeter Toki, which was released on July 14, 2012 in Japan.
 At the end of the year, she was a cast member on the first season of the reality television show Terrace House: Boys × Girls Next Door, where she lived together with five other people.

 On August 24, 2012, the first day of AKB48's 3-Tokyo-Dome-concert series, the group announced a reorganization, which placed Kitahara from Team B to Team K, and also made her a concurrent member of AKB48 and SKE48.
 She debuted with Team S on February 13, 2013.
-She was transferred from Team S to Team KII, but did not debut with the new team..
+She was transferred from Team S to Team KII, but did not debut with the new team.
 In April, SKE48 announced it was ending Kitahara's concurrency with the group, which leaves her only with AKB48's Team K.